 CPT 58661 can be used when a provider removes the ovary/ovaries of a patient.
 They also remove one or two fallopian tubes with a laparoscope.

 The CPT book describes the 58661 CPT code as follows: “Laparoscopy, surgical; with the removal of adnexal structures (partial or total oophorectomy and/or salpingectomy).”

-The abdomen of the patients is insufflated with CO2 to create a pneumoperitoneum.
-Then, the patient is put in the Trendelenburg position before they make incisions around the patient’s abdominal area to insert trocars for better viewing and to insert surgical tools.
+The abdomen is then insufflated with CO2 gas to create a pneumoperitoneum, and the patient is put in the Trendelenburg position.
+Small incisions are made around the abdomen to insert trocars for better viewing and to insert surgical tools.